Prince Fielder: Early life

 Fielder was initially right-handed, but at a very young age was converted to being a left-handed hitter by his father, baseball player Cecil Fielder.
 Fielder was a fixture around his father's teams' clubhouses growing up.
 He appeared with his father on MTV Rock N' Jock Softball.
 When his father played for Detroit, Prince would sometimes come along for batting practice.
 Fielder hit a home run off Tigers third base coach Terry Francona into the upper deck of Tiger Stadium as a 12-year-old in 1996.

 Fielder attended Saint Edward's School in Vero Beach, Florida, for two years, where he played junior varsity baseball.
 Fielder spent his first three years of high school playing at Florida Air Academy in Melbourne, Florida.
 He then transferred to Eau Gallie High School, located in the Eau Gallie neighborhood of Melbourne, to play baseball there his senior year (2002).
-He hit .524 with 13 doubles, 10 home runs, 41 RBIs, and 47 runs in his senior year.
+He hit .524 with 13 doubles, 10 home runs, 41 runs batted in (RBIs), and 47 runs in his senior year.
 He was named by Florida Today as the All-Space Coast Player of the Year in 2002.
 Fielder committed to play college baseball for Arizona State.